lutz1nger/cs50p-notes-and-solutions/lecture-5-unit-tests/notes-5.md

           square("cat")
 ```
 + the with statement simplifies resource management by automatically handling setup and cleanup, ensuring files or connections close safely even if errors occur
-+ since float values cannot be represented precise (floating-point precision), there comparison by assert is more challenging
++ since float values cannot be represented precise (floating-point precision), their comparison by assert is more challenging
-+ the function pytest.approx(i, abs = j) can help to test floats; comparison of two values within the tolerance abs -> abs(float-i) < abs
++ the function pytest.approx(i, abs = j) can help to test floats, comparison of two values within the tolerance abs -> abs(float-i) < abs
 ```python
   import pytest